Ensenada Cruise

 From the moment you step off the ship, the hustle is on.
 You literally have to walk through a gift shop to get out of the port.
 You have little option other than to take the shuttle for $2 into downtown.
 There, you can experience the pleasures of:

-My favorite (by favorite I mean not favorite) bad sales pitch was "Hey, I recognize you!
+My favorite (by favorite I mean not favorite) bad sales pitch was, "Hey, I recognize you!
 You are Mr. Big Spender!"
 I also really liked (by liked I mean disliked) the farmacias.
 They distinguish themselves by having mirrored walls, mirrored shelves, mirrored everything.
 Instead of packing every square inch with goods, they take the minimalist Apple-store approach of solitary items on solitary shelves.
 Sometimes, it's a bottle of Head and Shoulders shampoo.
 Sometimes, it's Viagra.

 We paid $15 per person to take the tour bus to La Bufadora or The Blow Hole.
 It is a cove with natural tubes in the rock wall.
 When a wave rolls in, water flows into the tubes under pressure, spurting high into the air.
 It's pretty impressive.